- Course Evaluations, Spring 2015

 The Amherst College New Music Ensemble ("NME") presents contemporary works by Amherst College faculty and other well-known composers of the 20th and 21st centuries on an ad hoc basis and according to student interest.
 Performing groups vary in size from soloists to ensembles of all sizes, and the rehearsal schedule is dictated by repertoire and personnel considerations.
 Those interested in participating or in specific repertoire should consult with Mr. Swanson and/or Professor of Composition Eric Sawyer.

-The Jazz Ensemble, under the direction of Bruce Diehl, performs on- and off-campus concerts and rehearses on Monday and Wednesday evenings.
+Under the direction of Bruce Diehl, the Jazz Ensemble performs on- and off-campus concerts and rehearses on Monday and Wednesday evenings.
 The yearly performance schedule typically includes appearances at collegiate jazz festivals.
-Guest artists regularly appear with our performing jazz groups and the most recent artists have included Jeff Holmes, Ingrid Jensen, John Hollenbeck, Stephan Crump '94, Dave Holland, and Vijay Iyer.
+Guest artists regularly appear with our groups; recent guests have included Jeff Holmes, Ingrid Jensen, John Hollenbeck, Stephan Crump '94, Dave Holland, and Vijay Iyer.
 The yearly Robin McBride Jazz Commission Series gives the opportunity to work directly with a current jazz composer and witness the creative process through the performance of a new piece crafted specifically for the personnel in the group.
 The Jazz Ensemble is comprised of the typical instrumentation (including male and female vocalists), and has occasional needs for supplemental instruments including clarinets, flute, French horns, tubas and strings.
 All musicians are encouraged to participate in our Jazz Combos program.
 These groups focus on improvisation, ensemble concepts, standard repertoire, and offer the opportunity to develop original compositions and arrangements.
 Jazz Combos are coached once a week by Bruce Diehl, and rehearse at least one other time each week.
 They perform many times throughout the semester at various on- and off-campus venues, including performances within the Jazz@Schwemm's performance series scheduled in October and March of each year.
 Rehearsal times for the jazz combos vary according to group members' availability; coachings are on Mondays and Wednesdays.

 Students are encouraged to develop their jazz performance skills within a larger course of study that explores the theoretical, historical, and cultural contexts of jazz, African American music, and popular music.
-A variety of jazz-related courses are strongly recommended.
-All students may elect to take the Music 113/246/247 series, Jazz Theory and Improvisation, which provides an in-depth focus on concepts related to jazz performance.
-This year Music 113 is offered in the Fall (and is considered a minimum skill level for those students who wish to be in our combo program), and Music 246 is offered in the Spring.
+For example, students may elect to take Music 226 (Jazz History to 1945), Music 227 (Jazz History After 1945), the Music 113/246/247 series (Jazz Theory and Improvisation), Music 243 (Jazz Form & Analysis), and Music 439 (Improvised Music: Spectrum, Theory, and Practice), among other jazz-related course offerings.
+For 2014-2015, Music 113 is offered in the Fall (and is considered a minimum skill level for those students who wish to be in our combo program), and Music 247 is offered in the Spring.

-Auditions for Jazz Emsemble and Combos will take place September 4 - September 6, 2013.
+Auditions for Jazz Emsemble and Combos will take place September 2 - September 5, 2014.
 Please sign up for a time on the bulletin board outside Bruce's office (Room 216) and pick up/prepare the audition piece.
 The audition piece will also be available in mid-August on the Jazz@Amherst website.
-The first meeting for all jazz ensemble participants will be Monday, September 9 at 7:00 pm, and for all Jazz Combo participants Wednesday, September 11 at 8:30 pm, all in Room 7.
-You can contact Bruce Diehl at 413-542-8308 or e-mail him at email@example.com.
-You can contact Professor Jason Robinson by calling 542-8208 or e-mail him at firstname.lastname@example.org.
+The first meeting for all jazz ensemble participants will be Wednesday, September 10 at 7:00 pm, and for all Jazz Combo participants Wednesday, September 10 at 8:30 pm, all in Room 7.
+Contacts: Bruce Diehl (firstname.lastname@example.org, 413-542-8308) and Professor Jason Robinson (email@example.com, 413-542-8208).
 Please also visit the jazz@Amherst website at www.amherst.edu/~jazz.

 OPERA AND MUSICAL THEATRE

 The Department offers a variety of opportunities in opera and musical theatre through which students will be able to participate in design, direction, costuming, stage managing, and performance.
 We hope and expect that participation in these productions will inspire students both to create their own original projects and to continue their involvement in future years as participants and listeners.
-Some of these opportunities are linked to course offerings, and others are part of the tradition of fully staged Broadway-style musicals prepared during January interterm and during the first week of spring semester.
-By enrolling in Professor Jenny Kallick's course "Creating Musical Drama" (not offered in 2013-14), students become a member of the creative team, learning through this process how music drama works and how a production reaches the stage.
-Casts are professional singers, a number now singing at major opera houses, who collaborate with students during the semester, to create a staged production with orchestra.
-Highlights from prior years include Bizet's Carmen, and Mozart's The Marriage of Figaro and Cosi fan Tutti.
-In 2013-14, FIve College Opera will present Kurt Weill's Street Scene.
-Students interested in participating should contact Company Manager Derek Johnson at Johnson.email@example.com.
+Additionally, classroom courses explore the ways that words become music and drama.
+Some of these opportunities are linked to course offerings, to original student works, and the tradition of fully staged Broadway-style musicals.
+By enrolling in Professor Jenny Kallick's course "Creating Musical Drama" (not offered in 2014-15), students become a member of the creative team, learning through this process how music drama works and how a production reaches the stage.
+Casts are professional singers, a number now singing at major opera houses, who collaborate with students during the semester to create a staged production with orchestra.
+Highlights from prior years include Bizet's Carmen, and Mozart's The Marriage of Figaro and Cosi fan Tutte.

 The world music performance program includes the study of vocal and instrumental music in any area for which there is an interest and for which a teacher can be found.
 Amherst students are also encouraged to participate in the Five Colleges World Music Ensembles.
 Each semester, Professor Jeffers Engelhardt sponsors performance opportunities for those with experience or interest in traditional and popular music and dance from around the world.